Recently I came across a post on a social marketing site: “I’m hearing great things about blogging. But is it really worth the time?”

 A useful guideline is to take a step back and ask, “What do I need to do to market my services?”

-If you want to become an authority with blogging, you’ll need to …
+If you want to become an authority with blogging, you’ll find these steps helpful (I’ve included links to my online courses):

 … fill your posts with content that’s truly unique (or at least not easily found elsewhere)

-… promote your posts via social media and also high-credibility settings, such as private forms
+… promote your posts via social media and also high-credibility settings, such as private forums